What is PCOS?

 What causes PCOS?

-Immediate female relatives (i.e. daughters or sisters) of women with PCOS have up to a 50 per cent chance of having PCOS.
+Immediate female relatives (ie daughters or sisters) of women with PCOS have up to a 50% chance of having PCOS.
 Type 2 diabetes is also common in families of those with PCOS.
-There is no clear genetic contributor to PCOS currently identified and the link is likely to be complex and involve multiple genes.
+So far, no single gene has been found to cause PCOS, so the link is likely to be complex and involve multiple genes.

 Insulin resistance & lifestyle

-Insulin resistance is present in up to 80 per cent of women with PCOS and this can contribute to an increased risk of developing type 2 diabetes and cardiovascular disease.
+Insulin resistance is present in up to 80% of women with PCOS.
+It can contribute to an increased risk of developing type 2 diabetes and cardiovascular disease.

-Insulin resistance is caused in part by lifestyle factors including being overweight because of a diet or physical inactivity.
+Insulin resistance is caused in part by lifestyle factors – including being overweight – because of a diet or physical inactivity.
 While women without PCOS who are overweight can have this form of insulin resistance, women with PCOS are more likely to have a particular form of insulin resistance caused by genetic factors separate from the insulin resistance associated with being overweight.
 That means that slim women with PCOS can also have insulin resistance.

 This means women with PCOS can have: